nicobao/cv-cover/README.md

 ### Private folder

-An example of files in private folder is available in the `example/` folder.
+An example of files that should be created in private folder is available in the `example/private` folder.

 ### Template moderncv